weaviate/weaviate-io/developers/weaviate/configuration/authentication.md

 Any "OpenID Connect" compatible token issuer implementing OpenID Connect Discovery can be used with Weaviate.
 Configuring the OIDC token issuer is outside the scope of this document, but here are a few options as a starting point:

-1. For very simple usecases such as just needing a single user, you can use the OIDC token issuer of the [weaviate cloud service](https://auth.wcs.api.weaviate.io).
-Sign up and use `https://auth.wcs.api.weaviate.io/auth/realms/SeMI` as the issuer and your sing-up email as user.
+1. For very simple use-cases such as for a single user, you can use [Weaviate Cloud Service](https://auth.wcs.api.weaviate.io) as the OIDC token issuer.
+Sign up and specify `https://auth.wcs.api.weaviate.io/auth/realms/SeMI` as the issuer and your sign-up email as the user in the OIDC configuration .
-1. If you need a more advanced setup you can use commercial OIDC providers like [Okta](https://www.okta.com/).
+1. If you need a more customizable setup you can use commercial OIDC providers like [Okta](https://www.okta.com/).
-1. For full control, you can run your own OIDC token issuer server which is the most complex solution.
+1. As another alternative, you can run your own OIDC token issuer server, which may be the most complex but also configurable solution.
 Popular open-source solutions include Java-based [Keycloak](https://www.keycloak.org/) and Golang-based [dex](https://github.com/dexidp/dex).

 :::info
 By default, Weaviate will validate that the token includes a specified client id in the audience claim.
 If your token issuer does not support this feature, you can turn it off as outlined in the configuration section below.